 Do you have a DPIA?

 As the data controller, when using accuRx, it is your responsibility to complete a DPIA.
 As a data processor, we cannot complete it for you.
-However, to be as helpful as we can, we have filled in the key parts template DPIA for accuRx Healthcare Messenger.
-This will be available very soon.
+However, to be as helpful as we can, we have filled in the key parts of a template DPIA for GP practices and for other healthcare organisations.

 How secure is email?